-- 1. Role of the liver in: carbohydrate, fat, protein and hormone metabolism; storage; the metabolism and excretion of bilirubin; and detoxification of drugs and foreign compounds. - 2.
-Common disease processes affecting the liver and their management including: cholestasis; hepatitis; cirrhosis; malignancy. - 3.
-Causes of pancreatitis, and the importance of the laboratory in providing differential diagnosis and ongoing support for the patient. - 4.
-Epidemiology of liver disease according to race, age and sex and the role of liver disease in pregnancy - 5.
-Metabolism and breakdown of haemoglobin; the excretion and physiological importance of total and direct bilirubin. - Major causes of jaundice, including pre-hepatic, post hepatic and hepatic.
-6 - Inherited abnormalities of bilirubin metabolism, including Gilbert's syndrome.
-7. - 8.
-Significance of abnormal bilirubin in plasma/serum/urine. - 9.
-Synthesis of albumin in the liver and its use to indicate functional capacity of the organ. - 10.
-Link between measurement of total protein, albumin and secondary globulin estimation, including the significance of abnormalities of globulin fraction - 11.
-Link between bile acid measurement and cholestasis in pregnancy. - 12.
-Metabolic function of the enzymes listed and the principles and limitations of diagnostic enzymology. - 13.
+- Role of the liver in: carbohydrate, fat, protein and hormone metabolism; storage; the metabolism and excretion of bilirubin; and detoxification of drugs and foreign compounds. - Common disease processes affecting the liver and their management including: cholestasis; hepatitis; cirrhosis; malignancy. - Causes of pancreatitis, and the importance of the laboratory in providing differential diagnosis and ongoing support for the patient. - Epidemiology of liver disease according to race, age and sex and the role of liver disease in pregnancy - Metabolism and breakdown of haemoglobin; the excretion and physiological importance of total and direct bilirubin. - 6.
+Major causes of jaundice, including pre-hepatic, post hepatic and hepatic. - 7.
+Inherited abnormalities of bilirubin metabolism, including Gilbert's syndrome. - 8.
+Significance of abnormal bilirubin in plasma/serum/urine. - Synthesis of albumin in the liver and its use to indicate functional capacity of the organ. - Link between measurement of total protein, albumin and secondary globulin estimation, including the significance of abnormalities of globulin fraction - 11.
+Link between bile acid measurement and cholestasis in pregnancy. - Metabolic function of the enzymes listed and the principles and limitations of diagnostic enzymology. - 13.
 Role and significance of alkaline phosphatase isoenzymes. - 14.
-Investigations to measure the following core analytes: - o total bilirubin - conjugated (direct) bilirubin - total protein and albumin - bile acids - AST, ALT, GGT, ALP, amylase.
+Investigations to measure the following core analytes: - total bilirubin - o conjugated (direct) bilirubin - o total protein and albumin - o bile acids - AST, ALT, GGT, ALP, amylase.